adamsilver/fdpb/01-a-registration-form.md

 Due to the increased risk of typos, some registration forms include an additional ‘confirm password’ field.
 This is a precautionary measure that requires the user to type the same password twice, doubling the effort and degrading the user experience.

-Instead, it's better to let users reveal their password which speaks to principles 4 and 5, *Give control* and *Offer choice*.
+Instead, it's better to let users reveal their password which speaks to principles 4 and 5, *Give control* and *Offer choice* respectively.
 This way users get the security of the mask without increasing the risk of typos.

 ![Password reveal](./images/01/password-reveal.png)

-To do this, we need to inject a `<button>` next to the input.
+To do this, we need to inject a button next to the input.
 The `<button>` element should be your go-to element for changing anything with Javascript.
 That is, except for changing location which is what links are for.
-When clicked it toggles both the `type` attribute between `password` and `text` and the label between “Show password” to “Hide password”.
+When clicked, it should toggle the `type` attribute between `password` and `text` and the label between “Show password” and “Hide password”.

 ```JS
 function PasswordReveal(el) {